Hoorah for Bible Study

 We should keep it quite clear that earthly government (civil laws, family rules, business protocols) all are still perfectly acceptable so long as we acknowledge that these do not earn us favor with God.
 However, we should model our earthly laws after the law of God revealed to Israel.
 On top of it all, we must remember that mercy triumphs over judgement.

 Say you find that I’ve broken into your house, and, when confronted, I request that you house and feed me.
-You need a lot of information to make such a decision, and that decision takes time; you’ll need to know I you’ll be permanently supporting me, why I am in need of housing and food in the first place, will I pay rent, do I have a criminal history.
-While you’re tracking all that info down, I help myself to your fridge.
+You need a lot of information to make such a decision, and that decision takes time; you’ll need to know you’ll be permanently supporting me, why I am in need of housing and food in the first place, will I pay rent, do I have a criminal history.
+While you’re tracking all that info down, do you mind if I help myself to your fridge?
 Now, what does mercy look like in that scenario?
 What does mercy to your spouse and children look like in that situation?